United States Chamber of Commerce: History

-Their travels were highlighted in many newspapers as they journeyed in a specially outfitted ‘Million Dollar Train,’ provided by the American industrial community.
-The U.S. government recognized the significance of their visit and sent U.S. representatives to accompany and assist them during their trip.
-Six representatives of the Associated Chambers of Commerce of the Pacific Coast also accompanied them, to help facilitate the events along the way.
+Their travels were highlighted in many newspapers as they journeyed in a specially outfitted 'Million Dollar Train', provided by the American industrial community.
+The U.S. government recognized the significance of their visit, it and sent U.S. representatives to accompany and assist them during their trip.
+Six representatives of the Associated Chambers of Commerce of the Pacific Coast also accompanied them in order to help facilitate the events along the way.

 Their meetings included many chambers of commerce, tours of factories, power plants, fire departments, port facilities, mines, farms, schools, universities, libraries, theaters, churches, hospitals, and many other facilities.
 Their main goals to develop friendship and familiarity between the two nations while encouraging bilateral trade and commerce.
 An important influence of their visit was that it connected chambers of commerce across U.S., which likely motivated them to recognize the benefits of becoming a national organization.
 President Taft was one of the U.S. leaders that Shibusawa and his delegates met with during their visit.